SPECIALIST ORAL PATHOLOGY DIAGNOSIS AND TREATMENT IN SYDNEY

 His practice covers the full scope of oral and maxillofacial surgery, including TMJ disorders, corrective jaw surgery, wisdom tooth removal, dental implants, trauma surgery, and oral pathology.
 Dr van Mourik is registered with both the Medical Board of Australia and the Dental Board of Australia as a specialist Oral & Maxillofacial Surgeon.

-Areas We Service for TMJ Management and Surgery
+Areas We Service for Oral Pathology Management and Surgery

 TMJ management and surgery available across Sydney’s Eastern Suburbs and North Shore.